-- (1) Bargaining unit members shall be assigned a Sheriff's vehicle.
-The vehicle may be used solely for official business, and extra-duty law enforcement employment; while operating the vehicle, the member shall be armed, monitoring their radio, and available to respond to emergencies.
-Personal use of the vehicle shall be restricted to use of the vehicle to and from classes, to and from a fitness center or gym, errands which fall along the member's route to or from work, or during the member's travels while on duty. - (2) Members who are on-call may use their assigned vehicle with no restrictions on personal use, within Alachua County only, and only during the shift they are on-call.
-However, this extension of personal use applies only to the member; non-ACSO employees may not be transported. - (3) Members who live outside of Alachua County will reside in one of the counties that are contiguous to Alachua County, providing their residence is no further than 20 minutes from the Alachua County line, or one (1) hour from the main building.
-Members who reside outside of these parameters as of October 27, 2009 may continue to do so as long as they do not move farther away from the main building without the Sheriff's written approval, and the distance they must travel does not cause a tardiness or attendance problem.
-Employees who live outside of Alachua County will be required to park their assigned vehicle at a secure location as approved by the Sheriff, however, the Sheriff shall have the discretion to authorize deputies residing outside Alachua County to drive agency vehicles home.
+2. Members who are on-call may use their assigned vehicle with no restrictions on personal use, within Alachua County only, and only during the shift they are on-call.
+However, this extension of personal use applies only to the member; non-ACSO employees may not be transported.
+3. Members who live outside of Alachua County will reside in one of the counties that are contiguous to Alachua County, providing their residence is no further than 20 minutes from the Alachua County line, or one (1) hour from the main building.
+Members who reside outside of these parameters as of October 27, 2009, may continue to do so as long as they do not move farther away from the main building without the Sheriff's written approval, and the distance they must travel does not cause a tardiness or attendance problem.
+4. The Sheriff shall have the discretion to authorize deputies residing outside of the above parameters to drive agency vehicles home.

-LEAVE
+ARTICLE 16 LEAVE